 Bacon adds a smoky flavor to taco fillings, so why not use it as the shell?
 Weave together thin strips of bacon into a small square.
-Place on a parchment paper-lined cookie sheet and bake in a 400-degree oven for 15 minutes, or until browned and cooked through.
-Briefly drain the bacon on several layers of paper towel and then drape over a thin glass or glass bottle.
+Place on a parchment paper-lined cookie sheet and bake in a 400°-Fahrenheit oven for 15 minutes, or until browned and cooked through.
+Briefly drain the bacon on several layers of paper towels and then drape over a thin glass or glass bottle.
 Let the bacon shell cool for a few minutes until it keeps its shape.
-Bacon has no carbs per serving, as long as you choose a brand with no honey or sugar curing.
+Bacon has zero carbs per serving, as long as you choose a brand without honey or sugar curing.

-Taco shells are usually crunchy, but soft tortillas can be just as delicious -- and carb-heavy.
-One 8-inch flour tortilla has 25 grams of carbohydrates.
+Taco shells are usually crunchy, but soft tortillas can be just as delicious — and carb-heavy.
+One eight-inch flour tortilla contains about 25 grams of carbohydrates.
 Make an alternative to wrap fajitas or other fillings using naturally low-carb cauliflower and eggs.
-Cauliflower has less than 2 grams of net carbs per 1/2-cup serving.
+Cooked cauliflower has about one gram of net carbs per half-cup serving.

 To make a cauliflower batter for your tortillas, finely dice raw cauliflower florets in a food processor.
 Transfer it to a microwavable bowl, add a sprinkle of water and steam until soft.
 Drain thoroughly and wrap in a clean towel to squeeze out as much water as possible.
-Bake in a 375-degree oven for seven to 10 minutes, carefully flip and continue to cook another five to seven minutes.
+Bake in a 375°-Fahrenheit oven for seven to 10 minutes, then carefully flip and continue to cook another five to seven minutes.
 The discs should be browned and firm.
-Cool slightly before filling.
-These cauliflower tortillas will resemble crepes as they're eggy and soft.
+Cool slightly before filling them with your toppings.
+These cauliflower tortillas will resemble crepes as they're eggy and soft!

 DIY Low-Carb Taco Bar